“To keep every cog and wheel is the first precaution of intelligent tinkering.”

 You can provide all of this to wildlife, right where you are, and at any scale.
 You can begin right now.
 It’s easier than you think.

 Did you know?
 The economic value of the pollination services of native bees in the U.S. alone is estimated at $3 billion.

 Sometimes protecting the earth can seem overwhelming.
 But there are things people can do in their own yard to make the world a better place for native wildlife.
-Several times each month, Deborah Perkins will be sharing her 25 years of knowledge and experience with readers of this blog.
+Deborah Perkins shares her 25 years of knowledge and experience with readers of this blog.
 The tips she provides here are just a small sampling of what she provides to clients interested in creating habitat for birds, bees, butterflies, and other wildlife.
 Visit her First Light Wildlife Habitats for more information about how Deb can help you enhance your property for the benefit of native wildlife.